SulivanM/DeadZone-Private-Server/docs/src/content/docs/playerio/bigdb.md

 Part of PlayerIO backend services.
 Source: https://playerio.com/documentation/services/bigdb/.
 :::

-PlayerIO implementation of database, which is similar to a NoSQL database like MongoDB.
+PlayerIO implementation of database, which is similar to a NoSQL database like MariaDB.
 BigDB data is stored in tables, with each data being a key-value pair object that is similar to JSON.

 Exchange of data between game and the server is done with protobuf format via APIs.